Rewire Your Brain By Increasing Neuroplasticity

 3. Enhanced cognitive function

 Neuroplasticity is all about forming new neural pathways and enhancing existing ones.
-This leads to improvements in cognitive functions such as attention, reasoning, and problem-solving.
+This improves cognitive functions such as attention, reasoning, and problem-solving.

 4. Reduced age-related cognitive decline